• Skip to primary navigation

 • Add in the chili powder, salt, beef broth, vinegar and pumpkin.
 Stir well until it’s soupy and all the pumpkin has been mixed in.

-1 Tablespoon Chili Powder, 1 teaspoon Salt, 4 Cup Gluten Free Beef Broth, 2 Tablespoon Apple Cider Vinegar, 15 ounces Can Pumpkin Puree
+1 Tablespoon Chili Powder, 1 teaspoon Salt, 4 Cup Gluten Free Beef Broth, 2 Tablespoon Apple Cider Vinegar, 15 ounces Pumpkin Puree

 • Add the beans and stir.
 Bring to a simmer then lower the heat to medium low.
 Cover and cook for 20-30 minutes.
 Stir about every 5 minutes to keep it from sticking to the pan.